Never Bored Creations

 Paper filigree (also known as: quilling) dates back over 500 years and is accredited to the French nuns.
 Smaller monasteries could not afford to purchase gold and silver filigree artifacts.
 The nuns discovered they could take leftover strips of paper from book making and create the filigree shapes.
 They would then add those shapes to crosses and other artifacts.
 They discovered they could have the beauty without the expense.
 In the 1700 and 1800’s, ladies of fine households decorated many things including furniture and tea caddies, and created framed items, including the family coat of arms.

-About 5 years ago I was bored and started searching my UFOs (UnFinished Objects) for a challenge.
+In the fall of 2011, I was bored and started searching my UFOs (UnFinished Objects) for a challenge.
 In one container there lay a paper filigree kit I had abandoned years before.
 Again, it peeked my interest.